How to Speed Up your WordPress Website (Without Coding)

 The answer is simple: usability.

 You can have the best content.
-If your website is slow, your users won’t have the patience to wait for it to load and it may even go so far to impairing your conversion rate.
+If your website is slow, your users won’t have the patience to wait for it to load, and it may even go so far as impairing your conversion rate.
 Just think that 47% of internet users expect pages to load in 2 seconds or less.
+And 1 in 4 visitors would abandon a website that takes over 4 seconds to load.

 And besides the concern for your users, there is another thing that helps you get more traffic: Google.